-Surveys by Nature Uganda (2015) found that Echuya is dominated by broadleaf trees associated with secondary forest, most commonly Macaranga kilimandscharica, followed by Psychotria mahonii and Neoboutonia macrocalyx, with some areas of bamboo forest, consisting of Oldeania alpina (Davenport et al. 1996, Nature Uganda 2015, Hafashimana, pers. comm.
-2024).
-The site is described by Langdale Brown et al. (1964) as Hagenia-Myrsine (Rapanea) Moist Montane Forest and Arundinaria (Oldeania) alpina Montane Bamboo.
+Surveys by Nature Uganda (2015) found that Echuya is dominated by broadleaf trees associated with secondary forest, most commonly Macaranga capensis, followed by Psychotria mahonii and Neoboutonia macrocalyx, with some areas of bamboo forest, consisting of Oldeania alpina (Nature Uganda 2015).
+The site is described by Langdale Brown as Hagenia-Rapanea Moist Montane Forest and Arundinaria (Oldeania) Montane Bamboo.
 The formermost forest species, Hagenia abyssinica and Myrsine (Rapanea) melanophloeos, have been reported as occasional at these sites in more recent studies (Bitariho & Babaasa 2022; Davenport et al. 1996).
 Much of the broadleaf forest is located on the higher ground above the swamp, while mixed bamboo forests occur adjacent to swamp areas.
-In the centre of the reserve is Muchuya Swamp, a permanent, high-altitude swamp dominated by Carex and giant Lobelia spp.
+In the centre of the reserve is Muchuya swamp, a permanent, high-altitude swamp dominated by Carex and giant Lobelia spp.
 (Bitariho & Babaasa 2022).

-The site's geology is predominantly phyllites and shales, with some quartz, quartzite, and granitic outcrops of the Karagwe-Ankole System.
-Soils are moderate to highly acidic humic red loams (Nature Uganda 2015).
+The geology of the site is predominantly phyllites and shales with some quartz, quartzite and granitic outcrops of the Karagwe-Ankole System while soils are moderate to highly acidic humic, red loams (Nature Uganda 2015).